 Madrid, Spain’s exciting and beautiful capital city, offers a smörgåsbord of world-famous art museums and historical landmarks, but for us, the biggest attraction is the food and wine.
 Located at the country’s exact center, Madrid has always been a crossroads attracting Spaniards from all the other regions to live and work, meaning you have restaurants from every “Comunidad” and sub-region around the country, from Bierzo to Murcia to Rioja and the Canary Islands.
-You will find the best anchovies from the Cantabrian coast in Madrid, the freshest hake which arrives from the Atlantic Ocean to Madrid’s fish-markets daily, the best olive oil from Andalucía and needless to say, the best wines from around Spain.
-As there are hundreds of shops specialized in food and wine around the city, we have narrowed down the list for you of our truly favorite, unmissable gourmet shops.
-Enjoy Madrid, and enjoy the read!
+You will find the best anchovies from the Cantabrian coast in Madrid, the freshest hake which arrives from the Atlantic Ocean to Madrid’s fish markets daily, the best olive oil from Andalucía and, needless to say, the best wines from around Spain.
+As there are hundreds of shops specializing in food and wine around the city, we have narrowed down the list for you of our truly favorite, unmissable gourmet shops.
+So enjoy Madrid, and enjoy the read!

 Apart from wine, they have an excellent small gourmet section with super premium goodies like olive oils Aceite Cortijo Suerte Alta (D.O.
 Baena), Aceite Mestral (Tarragona) and Aceite ecológico Unolivo (Jaen); yummy olives stuffed with blueberries from Jaen; prized salt “Sal de Añana” (Álava); and of course Sherry vinegars like Vinagre de Jerez Valdespino and Vinagre de Montilla-Moriles Flor de Genil.
-Ezequiel also runs “Galgo Wines”, co-producing wines with interesting boutique winemakers from a number of regions.
-The idea is to making great, gastronomic wines at great prices, branded and sold by Galgo.
-These include Místicos from Calatayud (Garnacha domintated, with about 20% Tempranillo), Uva Attack from Conca de Barberà (made predominantly with Trepat on slate soils), and Ínsula Barataria from Sierra del Gredos (the white here is made with 100% Jaen grape and the red with 90% Garnacha and 10% Jaen).
-Reserva y Cata have a wide range of fun wine tastings, and also specialize in private wine tastings (in English, too) with whatever focus the client is interested in (Rioja Vs Ribera, Wines from the Atlantic to the Mediterranean, “Weird” Wines, Sherry Lovers, and many more ideas).
-They ship wine all over Spain and can assist with shipping abroad, check with Ezequiel for details and why not sign up for their newsletter.
+Ezequiel also runs “Galgo Wines,” co-producing wines with interesting boutique winemakers from a number of regions.
+The idea is to make great, gastronomic wines at great prices, branded and sold by Galgo.
+These include Místicos from Calatayud (Garnacha dominated, with about 20% Tempranillo), Uva Attack from Conca de Barberà (made predominantly with Trepat on slate soils), and Ínsula Barataria from Sierra del Gredos (the white here is made with 100% Jaen grape and the red with 90% Garnacha and 10% Jaen).
+Reserva y Cata have a wide range of fun wine tastings and also specializes in private wine tastings (in English, too) with whatever focus the client is interested in (Rioja Vs. Ribera, Wines from the Atlantic to the Mediterranean, “Weird” Wines, Sherry Lovers, and many more ideas).
+They ship wine all over Spain and can assist with shipping abroad; check with Ezequiel for details, and why not sign up for their newsletter.

 Website: Reserva y Cata